 When it comes to the resumption of the PSA World Tour and the unfolding of season 2020/21, Momen has no doubt what his priorities are:

-“After that I am very motivated to improve my ranking.
-Having been up at No.3 and dropped to four my aim is to reclaim three and then start doing everything I can to close the gap on Mohamed and Ali and to do that I must be more consistent.
+“My main target would be to improve my ranking.
+Having been up at No.3 and now dropped to four, my aim is to reclaim three and then start doing everything I can to close the gap on Mohamed and Ali and to do that I must be more consistent.”

 “But without doubt to win another major this season coming is a huge part of all that and as I have never won the British and I would love to claim that and add it to my World title.”